Dali's Mustache: Photographic Interview

 Dali's Mustache contains 28 black and white photographs, mostly portraits of Dalí with different uses of his iconic mustache.

 On the page preceding each photograph – the reader is not yet able to see it – a short question is addressed to Dalí concerning his personality or his actions, which is answered on the following page below the photograph.
 These answers are mostly short and occasionally cryptic; some of them seem to make sense, others are completely absurd, and in one case Dalí does not answer at all.
 The visual impact of Halsman's photographs adds additional meaning to Dalí's words.

 Four of the photographs are allusions to Dalí's pleasure about financial success – one of them openly with dollar bills, another one with American coins.
 Around 1940, André Breton coined the derogatory nickname "Avida Dollars", an anagram for "Salvador Dalí", which may be more or less translated as "eager for dollars".
 Dalí never hid his financial intentions.
 In the book he shows self-irony in a photograph, showing him smiling and his mustache S-shaped in form of the dollar sign.

 Another photo shows Mona Lisa with the face of Dalí and one original $10,000 bill in each of his strong hands.
 In one way, this is an interpretation of the well-known ready-made L.H.O.O.Q. of the French-American painter Marcel Duchamp from the time of Dadaism, which shows the world-famous painting of the Mona Lisa with mustache and goatee.
-On the other hand, Dali – identified by his trademark mustache – is personified as the new icon in place of the (former) "art icon La Gioconda".
+On the other hand, Dalí – identified by his trademark mustache – is personified as the new icon in place of the (former) "art icon La Gioconda".

 The last photo is a good example of Halsman's and Dalí's intentions and also involves the reader.

 Question: "I have the feeling, to have discovered your secret, Salvador.
 Could it be that you are crazy?"

 Answer: "I am certainly saner than the person who bought this book."

 Above this answer, Halsman′s photograph of "Dalí, saner than the person who bought this book" is shown.